 Tammy Roberts, MS, RD, LD, Nutrition and Health Education Specialist, Bates County, University of Missouri Extension

-If you’re planning on dyeing and hunting Easter eggs this year, it’s important to follow food safety rules to prevent illness.
+If you will be dyeing and hunting Easter eggs, it’s important to follow these food safety rules to prevent illness.

 - Keep fresh eggs refrigerated in the original carton until it’s

 time to cook them.
 Eggs are a high-protein food and are prone to

 rapid growth of the disease-causing bacteria Salmonella.

 - Hard-cooked eggs can spoil faster than fresh ones.
 Eggs are

 porous and bacteria can penetrate the shell.
 A protective coating